Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Of all 42 new looks released as fashions in the 1987 Hasbro

-sets, this is the one and only that so far made it to the IT line, so if you wondered
+sets, this is the one and only that at this point have made it to the IT line.
+So if you wondered

-Other than all the fabrics, like IT's specifically printed fabric for the shirt,
+I really like with this outfit, and all the fabrics, like IT's specifically printed fabric for the shirt.

-I really like the boots in particular, I just can't stop looking at them.
+Theses boots in particular are amazing, I just can't stop looking at them.

 this doll, which the original 80's fashion came with, since this fashion itself was